PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-family-features.rst

 ***************************************
-Return Features From Families in PATRIC
+Return Features From Families in BV-BRC
 ***************************************